 - 2 consecutive new-line characters → new paragraph

-In order to make sure Slant remains trusted and useful to our community, we do not allow contributions from users in situations where they may have a conflict of interest.
+In order to make sure Slant remains trusted and useful to our community, we do not allow contributions in situations where there may be a conflict of interest.

-Users who have a professional relationship with a product may not add any Pros or Cons, make edits to existing content, or flag content for review on those product pages.
-Instead, they may use that product's comment section to voice their opinions or to address questions or concerns.
+Users who have a professional relationship with a product or its competitors may not add any Pros or Cons, make edits to existing content, or flag content for review on those product pages.

 Additionally, we ask you to not solicit others to engage with any products on Slant that you are affiliated with, especially getting people to manipulate the rankings of the options.

 Users in violation of the above guidelines are subject to reversion of their actions, account bans, product bans, or other administrative actions, as deemed appropriate.

 If you have an official company account on Slant, you can use that account to update the specifications, header images and videos of your products as well as engage with the community in your product’s comment section to voice opinions or to address questions or concerns.

 In order to find your products and questions they’re in, you can use the search bar at the top of the page.